๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Outdoors rock climbing (Railay Beach)$62

-Phi Phi Islands day tour from Ao Nang (Krabi)$50
+Phi Phi Islands day tour (Krabi)$50

 Elephant sanctuary visit (Chiang Mai)$50